nalwayv/godot-testing-room/README.md

 #### Description

-Using a graph tree to create a node path that an actor can travel allong.
+Using a graph tree to create a node path that an actor can travel along.

 </details>